 When vaping first came about, coils were just made out of thin single-strands of metal.
 Since then, vapers have been coming up with innovative ways to enhance their vape experience, whether it be through bigger clouds or better flavor.
 Inevitably, the Clapton coil was born.
 The word Clapton is often used as an umbrella term for a range of coils comprised of one or more strands wrapped inside a thinner gauge wire.
 They can be made with various vape wire types and gauges, most often Kanthal, stainless steel, or nichrome.

-By and large, multi-strand coils like Claptons are for rebuildables.
+By and large, multi-strand coils like Claptons are for rebuildables—especially since mesh coils have taken the sub ohm tank market by storm.
 Some examples include fused Claptons, Aliens, staple coils, etc. The original Clapton was also one of the first coils to require an electric drill, which has set the standard for most exotic coil builds to follow.
 In this guide, we explain what a Clapton coil is, and cover some of the most popular variations of it.

 The original Clapton coil was conceived by ECF veteran mrdee3 while watching his friend playing the guitar.
 He created it by winding a 32-gauge strand around a 24-gauge core using an electric drill.
 It looks just like a guitar string and the name pays tribute to the guitarist Eric Clapton.

 A fused Clapton is a thinner gauge wire wrapped around two or more thicker gauge cores.
 The multiple cores give fused Claptons a faster ramp-up time and arguably better flavor than non-fused Claptons, due to the increase in surface area.